Validating the CROCODILE model within the AGORA galaxy simulation framework: Introduction

 \section{Introduction}

-The origin and evolution of galaxies are among the central questions in modern astrophysics.
-Galaxy formation spans a vast range in both space and time, from parsec-scale star-forming regions to the megaparsec scales of the cosmic web, with timescales ranging from the evolution of supernova remnants ($\sim 10^4$ years) to the age of the universe ($\sim 10^{10}$ years).
-The current cosmological paradigm, $\Lambda$ cold dark matter ($\Lambda$CDM) model, provides a remarkably successful theoretical framework for understanding the formation of galaxies.
-Within this framework, current models favor hierarchical structure formation: small dark matter halos collapse under gravity and then grow by accretion and merging with other halos to form the massive halos that host today's observed galaxies \cite{White1978}.
+The origin and evolution of galaxies are central questions in modern astrophysics.
+Galaxy formation spans a vast range in both space and time, from~parsec-scale star-forming regions to the megaparsec scales of the cosmic web, with~timescales ranging from the evolution of supernova remnants ($\sim 10^{10}$ years).
+The~current cosmological paradigm, the $\Lambda$ cold dark matter ($\Lambda$CDM) model, provides a remarkably successful theoretical framework for understanding the formation of galaxies.
+Within~this framework, current models favor hierarchical structure formation: small dark matter halos collapse under gravity, then grow by accretion and merging with other halos to form the massive halos that host today's observed galaxies~\cite{White1978}.

-Due to the non-linear nature of this problem, accurately modeling galaxy evolution requires numerical simulations.
-The field has progressed from early, dark-matter-only calculations, which were instrumental in establishing the large-scale predictions of $\Lambda$CDM \citep{Springel_2005_1,Klypin_2011}, to modern simulations that include hydrodynamics and an expanding suite of physical processes.
-These simulations typically evolve $10^7 - 10^9$ elements with spatial resolutions reaching sub-kiloparsec scales, enabling detailed studies of galactic internal structure and evolution.
+Due to the nonlinear nature of this problem, accurately modeling galaxy evolution requires numerical simulations.
+The~field has progressed from early dark-matter-only calculations, which were instrumental in establishing the large-scale predictions of \mbox{$\Lambda$CDM \citep{Springel_2005_1,Klypin_2011}}, to~modern simulations that include hydrodynamics and an expanding suite of physical processes.
+These simulations typically evolve $10^7$--$10^9$ elements with spatial resolutions reaching sub-kiloparsec scales, enabling detailed studies of galactic internal structure and evolution.
 Exascale systems and GPU-powered algorithms will soon enable simulations with $10^{12}$ resolution elements and beyond \citep{hirashima2023,Cavelan_2020,2025arXiv251023330H}.